riverford/objection/README.md

 ## How is this different to mount

 - no coupling to namespaces/vars to reference a singleton
-- lazy construction instead of explicit single start! fn.
+- lazy construction when needed instead of with some kind of start! fn.
 - singletons are supported, yet can mix/match with explicit object construction and arg passing styles.

 ## Usage